~Eddie Haas 1935 (Cubs 1957)

 ~Kyle Hendricks 1989 (Cubs 2014-present)

 The Cubs acquired Hendricks in the trade that sent Ryan Dempster to the Texas Rangers.
 The youngster quickly worked his way through the Cubs minor league system, and made his debut in 2014.
 He was outstanding as a rookie, going 7-2 with a 2.46 ERA in 13 starts.
 Hendricks finished in seventh in the Rookie of the Year voting despite not being called up to the big leagues until July.
 In 2015, he was a member of the rotation for the entire season, and posted a record of 8-7, with a 3.95 ERA, in 32 starts.
 But in 2016, Hendricks became a star.
 He led the league in ERA, won 16 games, won the clinching game that brought the Cubs to their first World Series since 1945, and started Game 7 of the World Series.
 He finished third in the Cy Young voting.
+An injury in 2017 slowed his progress, but Kyle still managed to win a crucial Game 1 vs. the Nationals in the NLDS.
+In 2018 it appeared he was having an off-year, but when the dust settled he had won 14 games, posted a 3.44 ERA, and pitched just shy of 200 innings.

 ~Claude Hendrix 1889 (Cubs 1916-1920)